drinkyouroj/datagram-installer/README.md

 ## Security Considerations

-- The license key is stored with restricted permissions (600) in your home directory
+- The license key is stored as an environment variable in `~/.datagram_key` with 600 permissions
+- The key file is owned by the current user and not accessible by other users
 - The service runs under your user account, not root
+- The key is never exposed in process listings or systemd service files
 - Logs are accessible only to privileged users

 ## Troubleshooting